Blair Ashby

 Here is some good news.
 With practice, you can learn to see situations and thoughts that cause you suffering, and then you can learn how to change your mind’s thought processes about them.
 With consistency, you can also create new automatic thought patterns, so your automatic reactions make your life easier.
 You can train your mind to think and react in ways that improve your life automatically.

 Yes, it takes some training and practice, which probably isn’t comfortable.
 This effort entails some purposeful suffering because rarely does something worth having come easy.
-Another way to look at it is that you can suffer unnecessarily or choose to suffer while creating a better life for yourself.
-Therefore the critical question is, which kind of suffering do you want to endure?
+Another way to look at it is that you can suffer unnecessarily or suffer intentionally (necessary suffering) while creating a better life for yourself.
+Therefore, the critical question is, which kind of suffering do you want to endure?

-I can train you on how to be Self-Compassionate.
-You can learn how to treat yourself and love yourself the way you truly want to be treated and loved.
+I can train you on how to be self-compassionate.
+You can learn to treat yourself and love yourself how you truly want to be treated and loved.
 I teach individuals and groups how to cover their minds with leather so that no matter where they go in life, they can focus their energy on being the people they genuinely want to be.
-For you, whether the situation is a relationship, office dynamics, work/life balance, or any other event in life, you can learn how to reframe your life for more satisfaction with self-compassion.
+Whether the situation is a relationship, office dynamics, work/life balance, or any other event in life, you can learn how to reframe your life for more satisfaction with self-compassion.

 Gaining this skill will require intention, knowledge, and practice.

 I will guide you in a gradual, gentle method so that you can accomplish your goals.
 I invite you to call me or contact me here to learn more.
-Once you decide you want a more satisfying workplace, relationship, and life, we can begin your training.
+We can begin your training once you decide you want a more satisfying workplace, relationship, and life.
 Call me now to start creating your life your way.

 PS: If you want the answer to the riddle, call me at 720-789-4000.
-I won’t tell you the answer, but I will help you solve the puzzle yourself.
+I wont tell you the answer; Instead, I will help you solve the puzzle yourself because I know you can.
 Call me.

-Self-Compassion is a skill we tend to learn faster when we learn together.
+Self-compassion is a skill we learn faster when we practice together.
 Please sign up for my newsletter, and together, let's create better lives for ourselves.
 I will only send out a few emails a year.

 Thank you.